With Nathan Maynard and Brad Weinstein, authors of the bestselling book Hacking School Discipline

 The upcoming school year will present many unprecedented challenges and it will be critical to focus on building, feeding, and repairing relationships with students.

 Common causes of students acting out include trying to gain power, seeking attention, or their needs aren’t being met.
 By examining and making changes to the existing power structures and hierarchies that exist in our schools and in our classrooms, we will be able to better meet the needs of our students through giving students voice, choice, and the opportunity to be heard.
-This will foster a sense of belonging and dignity with students that must be at the foundation for true success and addressing equity in schools.

 This virtual learning experience with the authors of Hacking School Discipline will focus heavily on restorative practices as a foundation while also incorporating social-emotional learning and trauma-sensitive strategies to reach the whole learner.
 Restorative practices is a philosophy and community-wide practice that places relationships at the heart of the learning experience.
 The goal of practices is to change the classroom and school climate rather than continue antiquated antiquated discipline practices that simply do not work with the students entering our classrooms today.